shkfnly/feature-filter/README.md

+This implementation of feature-filter allows for nested access into geojson properties, using an array of keys

 ## Filter

 Filter expressions are used to target specific data in a layer.
 This library implements the semantics specified by the [Mapbox GL JS spec](https://www.mapbox.com/mapbox-gl-style-spec/#filter).